-Community Building is a group intervention that was developed by internationally-acclaimed psychiatrist and best-selling author, M. Scott Peck, MD — and is described in his books The Different Drum and A World Waiting to Be Born.
-Used in a wide rage of contexts around the world, the method teaches a set of hard-won relationship skills that enhance collaboration, improve group performance, and increase productivity.
-Through its concentrated and intensely personal three-day format, participants learn to:
+Community Building is a group intervention that increases collective capacity by improving trust among members.
+The method was developed by internationally-acclaimed psychiatrist and best-selling author, M. Scott Peck — and described in his books The Different Drum and A World Waiting to Be Born.
+Used in a wide rage of contexts around the world, Community Building teaches a set of simple communication skills that enhance collaboration, improve group performance, and increase productivity.
+In a concentrated and intensely personal three-day format, participants learn to:

 - Transcend the diversity of their backgrounds,

 - Both notice and be of service to the hidden order at work in their shared group experience.